marekmars/sistemaVentasApi.Net/README.md

 ### Filtering

-- Use the `filter` parameter to filter users by cleint name, client last name, date, or product name.
+- Use the `filter` parameter to filter users by client name, client last name, date, or product name.
 - Use the `orderBy` parameter to specify the property by which to order the results (date, client name or last name and total price).
 - Use the `desc` parameter to set the order as descending (1) for descending order.